Tell Your Young Readers the Real Reason for The Big Celebration on July 4th by Reading a Great Picture Book about Courage!

 Through the colonists desire for freedom and the creation of the Declaration of Independence in Philadelphia, these words echo through her book again and again in the words engraved on the Liberty Bell that sits today Independence Hall in Philadelphia:

 Liberty throughout the land,

 The engraved words above and below that come from the Bible, I hope, will continue to be echoed not only on July 4th, but engraved within our daily lives:

 Proclaim liberty throughout the land,

 Unto all the inhabitants thereof.

-So, on this July 4th, between the picnics and the fireworks, please find some time to sit with your young reader and share this timeless tale of courage, determination and the casting of fate and fortune by some very brave men, within thirteen small American colonies, to help create a new shared history that has lasted over two hundred years.
+So, on this July 4th, between the picnics, parades and fireworks, please find some time to sit with your young reader and share this timeless tale of courage, determination and the casting of fate and fortune by some very brave men, within thirteen small American colonies, to help create a new shared history that has lasted over two hundred years.

 It’s a great story and it’s all true!